-EVM, or Ethereum Virtual Machine, is a global distributed virtual machine that acts as an environment for executing smart contracts and creating DApps based on them, that define the processing and exchange of data in the Ethereum blockchain.
+EVM, or Ethereum Virtual Machine, is a global distributed virtual machine that acts as an environment for executing smart contracts and creating dApps based on them that define the processing and exchange of data in the Ethereum blockchain.

-This is a fairly accurate definition of Ethereum Virtual Machine.
+This is a fairly accurate definition of an Ethereum Virtual Machine.
 Still, it may include some terms with which people who have experience with blockchain networks and veteran cryptocurrency transactions like Bitcoin are not very familiar.

 If you don't even have a basic understanding of blockchain technology and its first implementation in Bitcoin, we highly recommend reading our article about Web 3.0.
-There we talk in detail about the past and present of the Internet, how the new technologies have changed it, and how blockchain technology is going to overturn the whole Internet soon.
+There, we talk in detail about the past and present of the Internet, how the new technologies have changed it, and how blockchain technology is going to overturn the whole Internet soon.

-So we hope this article will help to understand the full power of Ethereum and Etherium Virtual Machine for the future of business, education, banks, and information technology in general.
+So we hope this article will help to understand the full power of Ethereum and Ethereum Virtual Machine for the future of business, education, banks, and information technology in general.
 Let's not waste time and get to the heart of this amazing technology.
 But first, we must understand the context in which this technological marvel arose and give credit to its author.